locohammerhead/Blockpool-Node-Update-Script/README.md

 # Blockpool-Node-Update-Script
-For updating delegate node software for the port switch at block
+For updating delegate node software for the port switch at block.
+This script will install forever if it is not already installed.

 To run the script from outside of the BPL-node directory.
-Make sure forever is installed!

 Download the script:

 ```